Document Builder Insert Bookmark In Word Document

 FAQ’s

-Q: Can I have multiple bookmarks in a single Word document?
+Can I add multiple bookmarks in a single document?

-Q: Can I navigate to a bookmarked section within the document programmatically?
+How can I navigate to a bookmark programmatically?